FlowConsent

 Google Tag Manager (GTM) is a free tag management system from Google that allows marketers and developers to manage and deploy JavaScript tags (snippets of tracking code) on websites without editing source code directly.
 GTM itself does not collect personal data — it is a container that loads other tags.
 However, it is the delivery mechanism for analytics, advertising, and remarketing tags that do collect personal data.
 Proper GDPR compliance requires configuring GTM with Consent Mode v2 and a consent management platform to only fire tags when appropriate consent is given.

-What is Google Tag Manager?
+What Google Tag Manager actually does

-Google Consent Mode v2
+Lawful basis, consent and Consent Mode v2

 Get GDPR compliant in 10 minutes